Debugging a REST service with VSCode

 Add the VSCode launch.json file

-The next step is to configure the launch.json
+The next step is to configure the launch.json file to allow it to

 attach to the REST service after it gets started by means of the

-entry in the tasks.json
+Start entry in the tasks.json file.

-For that we will create the tasks.json
+For that we will create the tasks.json file in the .vscode directory

 with the content as below.